sheha919/Cobaltocenium_project/README.md

 **Guidlines to generate input files**
 * Optimize the geometry of mono-substituted cobaltocenium with the new substituent group. (input file: Cobaltocenium_project/mono_sub_opt_sample.in)
+* Extract the xyz coordinates of optimized output files using